Try Hubstaff for 14 days

 Before we discuss some common KPIs, let’s look at project success metrics and how they differ.

-Although there are countless potential KPIs, you really want to choose only a handful to focus on during a project.
+Although there are countless potential KPIs, you want to choose only a handful to focus on during a project.

-It’s also important to understand why, how, and where the budget shifts occurred, which is why cost-related KPIs are so beneficial.
+It’s also important to understand why, how, and where the budget shifts occurred, which is why cost-related KPIs are beneficial.
 Here are a few examples:

 Cost Performance Index (CPI) - Ratio showing costs so far vs. the amount to be earned